TPapiernik/Module_06_Challenge/README.md

 ## Weather Data Collection (Weather_Database)

-To get a good overall representation of weather across the globe where our customers may be traveling, a test set of 2,000 randomly-generated Latitude and Longitude locations were generated.
+To get a good overall representation of weather across the globe where our customers may desire to travel, a test set of 2,000 randomly-generated Latitude and Longitude locations were generated.

 The Python citipy Module was used to find the nearest city to each of these locations, yielding 782 randomly-selected cities across the globe.